 - The applicant is a dependent child of a 100% qualifying veteran or service member that had at least 36 months of active duty.

-If you are interested in getting more information about the career opportunities you can have with CBT College, please contact us at (786) 567-3162.
+If you are interested in getting more information about the career opportunities you can have with CBT Technology Institute, please contact us at (786) 567-3162.
 You can also fill the Contact Form for Veterans, Active Duty Personnel, and families, and we will get back to you ASAP.
 Thank you for your service.
 We are here to assist you!